giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 There are two valid formats for the `MaxBatchSize`:

 * An integer number bigger than zero, which specifies the static amount of nodes, e.g "5"
-* a decimal number in a range `0 < x <= 1.0` which defines a percentage of nodes that can be rolled in single batch, e. g.
+* A decimal number in a range `0 < x <= 1.0` which defines a percentage of nodes that can be rolled in a single batch, e. g.
 "0.25" which represents 25% of all nodes

 The default value is `0.3` which implies 30% of instances will be rolled in each batch.